 In modern service-based solutions, services are developed and deployed as microservices.
-It is not an easy job to create a sound design for systems in this space, which often need to be elastic to thousands of machines, automatically deployable, resilient to simian armies, and accessible via a comprehensive API.
-There are countless technology and design choices to consider, including industry standards, frameworks, design patterns, integration approaches, middleware products, and tools.
-And it is a moving landscape-new ideas and products for services and microservices show up every week in your favorite newsletter or blog digest email.
-Given all this, how can you make informed design decisions?
+Microservice development involves countless technology and design choices, including industry standards, frameworks, design patterns, integration approaches, middleware products, and tools.
+And it is a moving landscape-new ideas and products for services and microservices show up every week.

 This two-day course will give you the essential knowledge to see the microservices landscape with clarity.
-We will cover seven guidelines for service-oriented designs.
+We will cover seven guidelines for microservice designs.
 More important, we'll look at the strategies available today to realize each design guideline.
 These strategies include design patterns, architecture tactics, and infrastructure elements and are complemented by good practices and governance precepts.
-As an example, the module covering the service autonomy design guideline includes event-driven architecture, use of Domain-Driven Design to remodel services to avoid distributed transactions, the Database per Microservice pattern, the Service Data Replication pattern, Command Query Responsibility Segregation, and Event Sourcing.
+See the Topics section for the list of design guidelines and strategies.

 For this class, we developed a simple, clear, and consistent design notation for the more than 60 design diagrams used to convey and exemplify the design guidelines and strategies.
 But you don't just get to listen and read.
 Participants will share their experience throughout the course.
 The course also includes a hands-on design lab, in which attendees evaluate existing designs based on the design guidelines, and create new designs using different patterns and other design strategies.

 - developers who use service and microservice technologies in their solutions

 After attending this course, learners will understand